iqss-research/2k1-in-silico/README.md

 ## What is this?

-``2k1-in-Silico: An Interactive Methods Non-Textbook'' teaches statistics -- the big picture and the details -- without having to simultaneously learn or use a statistical programming language.
+Use this app to learn statistics -- the big picture and the details -- without having to simultaneously learn or use a statistical programming language.
 We focus on three concepts, each corresponding to its own tab (at the top of the screen):

-* **Data Generation Processes:** using probability models (models for how data can be produced);
+* **Data Generation Process:** using probability models (models for how data can be produced);

 * **Inference:** using likelihood models (almost the inverse of probability, where we try to infer the data generation process from the data);